ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 hrs speant today-10hrs, stuff done - assmebling of pcb model and external models to creare the cadse got messed as i notieded after hrs of trial and eroror it s messed up my gid size messed everything up, had to serch try and do redo everything in footprints and changed footprints of 4 , still 2 esp anf nrf had to be compeletely redone, judt too messy too headaching actaull speant a lot of time thats not accounted in hoe to actualy do new styudf in easyeda, redid entire pcb again after changing the foorprint grid size and pitch when i uofated schematic there updated correspoonding pcb there were 152 drc errord htried reslovinf thrn deleted, made new and routed much easirer thamn re routing![image](https://github.com/user-attachments/assets/469e1a22-000d-41eb-8840-cc0dd6098eac)

+day7 jun 15
+found out thatall 3d models whiloe importing on onshape cn be get messed so soent an hour hoe to so tat properly , imported pcb 3d model external ones from grab cad after importing into single part studeios then boolean , then inserting them on main pcb, disthe ase for the pcb added external module 3d fmodels from grab cab , enclosed the case , both bcb and case could need changes depending on part avaikinility as devlit c and wroom 32 u have diff footprints so more 3-4 hrs and the case id bsic will need to know exact positions sdn models and modules differ in reality . time spent -4 hrs, work done, 3d model witjh all moduels , case, minor pocb changing.